Descent-Collective/descent-sdk/README.md

-# Descent JS Library
+# Descent Library
-Descent.js is a JavaScript library that makes it easy to build applications on top of Descent's multi-currency Stablecoin System.
+Descent SDK is a Typescript library that makes it easy to build applications on top of Descent's multi-currency Stablecoin System.
 You can use Descent's contracts to open Collateralized Debt Positions, withdraw loans in xNGN, trade tokens on Onboard Exchange, and more.

 The library features a pluggable, service-based architecture, which allows users maximal control when integrating the Descent protocol's functionality into existing infrastructures.
 It also includes convenient configuration presets for out-of-the-box usability, and support for both front-end and back-end applications.